ucan-wg/invocation/README.md

 ### 7.2.4 Linked Receipts

-When [Invocation] consisets of multiple steps, each step MAY produce a receipt, each subsequent one SHOULD be chained with previous receipt using `origin` field.
+When [Invocation] consists of multiple steps, each step MAY produce a receipt, each subsequent one SHOULD be chained with previous receipt using `origin` field.

 ### 6.2.4 Metadata Fields